taishi-i/awesome-ChatGPT-repositories/README.md

  * [chatgpt-prompt-engineering-for-developers](https://github.com/kevin-free/chatgpt-prompt-engineering-for-developers) - 吴恩达《ChatGPT Prompt Engineering for Developers》课程中英版
  * [chat-key](https://github.com/overflowy/chat-key) - Supercharge your productivity with ChatGPT and AutoHotkey 🚀
  * [openprompt.co](https://github.com/timqian/openprompt.co) - Create.
 Use.
 Share.
 ChatGPT prompts
+ * [Get-Things-Done-with-Prompt-Engineering-and-LangChain](https://github.com/curiousily/get-things-done-with-prompt-engineering-and-langchain) - LangChain & Prompt Engineering tutorials on Large Language Models (LLMs) such as ChatGPT with custom data.
+Jupyter notebooks on loading and indexing data, creating prompt templates, CSV agents, and using retrieval QA chains to query the custom data.
+Projects for using a private LLM (Llama 2) for chat with PDF files, tweets sentiment analysis.

 |Name|GitHub Stars|Language|License|